davidthewatson/davidthewatson.github.io/src/about/index.md

 I was a member of the board of directors of my local American Diabetes Association chapter when I was just a teenager.

-I like to relax by reading, writing, and reflecting.
-Learning is my happy place.
+I like to relax by reading, writing, and reflecting - learning is my happy place.

 When I'm not hyperfocused on these things, I am active outdoors, cycling, walking my dog, Jade the Viszla, or doing the Maffetone shuffle otherwise known as running.